Message about use of cookies

 South Farm

-We carried out a part 2A investigation on this site which is a field adjacent to fishing lakes and has been used in the past as a landfill.
+We carried out a Part 2A investigation on this site which is a field adjacent to fishing lakes and has been used in the past as a landfill.
 The landfill was potentially filled with phosphogypsum from the West Norfolk Fertiliser Limited who had the licence to operate the landfill.
 Phosphogypsum contains naturally occurring radioactive radium and metals.

 Site investigation was undertaken using a radiation monitor.
 The levels of radiation detected were close to the recorded natural background levels of radiation.
 No evidence of waste material was noted at the site’s surface.